Jurassic World: Plot

 While exploring the park in a tour vehicle, Zach and Gray enter a restricted area.
 The Indominus arrives and destroys the vehicle, but the boys narrowly escape.
 They find the ruins of the original Jurassic Park visitor center, repair an old Jeep Wrangler, and drive back to the park resort.

 As Claire and Owen search for the boys, they barely escape the Indominus as well.
-Masrani and two troopers hunt down the Indominus by helicopter, but it breaks into the park's aviary.
-The Pteranodons and Dimorphodons, startled by the Indominus, flee the aviary and fly into Masrani's helicopter, resulting it in crashing and killing its passengers, before converging onto the resort, and attacking everyone, including Zara who is then devoured by a Mosasaurus.
+Masrani and two soldiers hunt the Indominus by helicopter, but it breaks into the park's aviary.
+The Pteranodons and Dimorphodons, startled by the Indominus, flee the aviary and fly into Masrani's helicopter, causing it to crash and kill its passengers.
+The escaped pterosaurs converge on the resort and attack everyone, including Zara, who is then devoured by a Mosasaurus.
 Zach and Gray find Owen and Claire at the resort as armed personnel shoot down the pterosaurs.

-Assuming command, Hoskins orders the raptors to be used to track the Indominus, whereupon Owen reluctantly complies and spearheads the assault with the raptors.
-Upon finding the Indominus, the dinosaurs begin communicating among themselves.
+Hoskins assumes command and orders the raptors to be used to track the Indominus, whereupon Owen reluctantly complies and spearheads the assault with the raptors.
+Upon finding it, the dinosaurs begin communicating with one another.
 Owen realizes that the Indominus has Velociraptor DNA, and it usurps Owen's command of the raptors, becoming the pack's new alpha.
-Troops fire on the Indominus, but it escapes.
+Soldiers fire on the Indominus, but it escapes.
 The raptors slaughter most of the soldiers, while Charlie is killed in the chaos.
-Hoskins evacuates Dr. Wu and the dinosaur embryos from the island to protect Dr. Wu's research.
+Hoskins evacuates Wu and the dinosaur embryos from the island to protect his research.
 Owen, Claire, and the boys find Hoskins at the lab securing more embryos, but Delta breaks in and kills him.

-Owen re-establishes his bond with the three surviving raptors before the Indominus reappears.
-They attack the hybrid, but Delta and Echo are killed while Blue is knocked unconscious.
-Claire releases the Jurassic Park’s veteran Tyrannosaurus rex from its paddock and lures it into a battle with the Indominus.
-The Indominus eventually gains the advantage over the Tyrannosaurus until Blue recovers and joins the battle.
-The duo overwhelms the Indominus until it gets cornered at the lagoon's edge, where it is dragged underwater by the resident Mosasaurus.
+Owen restores his bond with the three surviving raptors before the Indominus reappears.
+The raptors attack the hybrid, but Delta and Echo are killed while Blue is knocked unconscious.
+Claire releases the Tyrannosaurus rex of Jurassic Park from its paddock and lures it to the Indominus.
+The dinosaurs attack each other, and the Indominus eventually overpowers the Tyrannosaurus, but Blue recovers and joins the battle.
+The duo fights the Indominus until it gets cornered at the lagoon's edge, where it is dragged underwater by the Mosasaurus.
+Owen and Blue part ways afterwards.

-The survivors are evacuated and the island is abandoned once again.
-Zach and Gray are reunited with their parents, while Owen and Claire decide to stay together.
+The survivors are evacuated, and the island is abandoned once again.
+Zach and Gray reunite with their parents, while Owen and Claire decide to stay together.